Maskoe/PrefixedTypedIds/README.md

 }
 ```
 - 4 Lines of configuration
-- EF Core Update => AddOrUpdate behaviour stays consistent. \
- (Ef cores Update method is actually AddOrUpdate behind the scenes.
-If you call Update(newEntity) and save, ef core checks whether the primary key is `default` and fires an `INSERT` instead.)

 ### Duplicate Ids
 This code does not handle duplicate id's.
 There are no retries, no checking before inserting.

-I left this piece of code in so you can experiemnt and get a feel for the likelyhood of duplicates
+I left this piece of code in so you can experiment and get a feel for the likelyhood of duplicates
 ```cs
 for (int i = 0; i < 10; i++)
 {